Barbara Janke: Political career

+Bristol

 In 1995, she was elected councillor for Clifton ward in Bristol City Council.
 She succeeded Stephen Williams as leader of the Liberal Democrat group in 1997.
 In 2007, she was replaced by Steve Comer.
 However, she replaced him as leader in 2008.

 Janke became the first non-Labour leader of Bristol City Council for many decades after the 2003 elections when she led an all-party administration after the Council went into no overall control.
 This arrangement collapsed in late 2004 when the Labour group withdrew and took minority control as the largest party.
 At the 2005 elections the Liberal Democrat party became the largest party and took minority control of the Council under Janke as Leader until 2007, when a combined vote of Labour and Conservatives voted them out.
 In February 2009, she returned to the position of leader of Bristol City Council, following the resignation of the Labour cabinet.
 She stood down as leader in May 2012 as she approached her 65th birthday, but remained a member of the council.

+House of Lords

 On 24 September 2014 Janke was created a life peeress taking the title Baroness Janke, of Clifton in the City and County of Bristol.